What Luang Prabang Gets Wrong About Tourists (and Right About Everything Else): A Local's Perspective

 Q: What do tourists never see?

 The south side of town past the boat landing.
-Walk past the confluence point where the Mekong meets the Nam Khan, and keep going south along the unpaved road.
-There are fishing villages, small temples that don't appear in guidebooks, and nobody trying to sell you anything.
+Walk past the confluence point where the Mekong meets the Nam Khan, then keep going south along the unpaved road.
+There are fishing villages, small temples that never make the guidebooks, and nobody trying to sell you anything.

-Also, the weaving villages.
-Ban Xang Khong is the famous one — they make saa paper and silk textiles.
-It's about 3km east of town, reachable by bicycle.
+The weaving villages, too.
+Ban Xang Khong is the famous one — saa paper and silk textiles, about 3km east of town, reachable by bicycle.
 But the weavers in Ban Phanom, just across the Nam Khan by boat (5,000 LAK / $0.25), are less visited and do remarkable work.
-A handwoven silk scarf there costs 200,000-400,000 LAK ($10-20), compared to 500,000+ at the night market.
+A handwoven silk scarf there costs 200,000–400,000 LAK ($10–20), compared to 500,000+ at the night market.
+If that handloom work hooks you, the silk-weaving villages around Inle Lake in Myanmar carry the same craft tradition.

 Q: Has Luang Prabang changed since UNESCO designation?

 Massively.
-When I moved here in 2008, the old town had maybe 30 guesthouses.
+Back in 2008, the old town had maybe 30 guesthouses.
 Now there are over 300 registered accommodations.
-The French colonial buildings that were falling apart are now boutique hotels charging $150 a night.
-The locals who lived in those houses got bought out and moved to the outskirts.
+The French colonial buildings that were once falling apart are boutique hotels charging $150 a night, and many of the locals who lived in them got bought out and moved to the outskirts — it's the same French-colonial riverside squeeze now playing out in Battambang down in Cambodia.

-Some of that is good — the buildings are preserved, the town has money, kids get education.
-Some of it is sad — the old town feels more like a stage set some days, especially on Sisavangvong Road where every second building is a souvenir shop.
+Some of that is good — the buildings are preserved, the town has money, kids get an education.
+Some of it is bittersweet — the old town can feel like a stage set on certain days, especially on Sisavangvong Road, where every second building is a souvenir shop.

 But walk two blocks off the main road in any direction.
 You'll find a neighborhood temple where monks are studying.
 A grandmother selling khao piak from a cart.
 Kids playing football in a dusty lot.
 That's still the real Luang Prabang.

 Shoes off.
 Always.
 Before entering any temple, any home, even some shops.
 If you see shoes piled by the door, remove yours.
-This isn't optional or cultural-sensitivity-nice-to-do.
-It's basic respect.
-I've seen tourists walk into Wat Xieng Thong in muddy hiking boots.
-The monks are too polite to say anything.
-I'm not.
+This isn't an optional nicety — it's basic respect.
+Tourists have walked into Wat Xieng Thong in muddy hiking boots; the monks are too polite to say anything, which is exactly why you shouldn't make them.

-Q: Final message for someone planning a trip?
+Q: One last thing before planning a trip?

 Stay longer than three days.
 Everyone does three days — alms, Kuang Si, Pak Ou, leave.
-That's the checklist version.
-Luang Prabang doesn't reveal itself on a checklist.
+That's the checklist version, and Luang Prabang doesn't reveal itself on a checklist — much the way a Wanaka local argues you should skip Queenstown for somewhere slower.
 Rent a bicycle, ride to the weaving villages, eat at the noodle stalls, sit on the Mekong at sunset with a Beerlao (10,000 LAK / $0.50 from any shop), and let the town be slow.

-It's the slowest place in Southeast Asia.
+It's the slowest place in Southeast Asia — only the laid-back Mekong islands of Don Det down south rival its pace.
 That's not a weakness.
 That's the entire point.